joyinning/joyinning.github.io/_posts/2019-05-01-Perfume Recommendation Algorithm & Online Shopping Mall.md

 4. `JavaScript, HTML5/CSS3` (Design a layout of a website and create internal functions)

 ## Functions
-a) Create an account
+a) Create an account <br>
-b) Conduct a perfume preference survey
+b) Conduct a perfume preference survey  <br>
-c) Recommend the best product based on the survey results
+c) Recommend the best product based on the survey results <br>
-d) Recommend the related product based on the tags of each item that a user chooses
+d) Recommend the related product based on the tags of each item that a user chooses  <br>
-e) Write a review (5-starts with contents)
+e) Write a review (5-starts with contents)  <br>
-f) Provide an online chat service
+f) Provide an online chat service <br>
-g) Show product lists by categories with a filtering function
+g) Show product lists by categories with a filtering function <br>
-h) Process an order directly or put items on the shopping cart
+h) Process an order directly or put items on the shopping cart     <br>
-i) Provide MyPage to check personal information and orders
+i) Provide MyPage to check personal information and orders <br>

 ## My Tasks

 **Developer & Technical Lead**
 1. `R`: Collected basic information and review contents from the website of a Korean beauty review platform and selected 3 keywords that have a high frequency by extracting and representing keyword frequency analysis with text mining and wordclould functions.